-- Start an SSH session as root on the Linux running on S11CLONE. - Copy the primary minidisks at addresses 100-103 to the backup minidisks at addresses 200-203 with pri2bak.sh:
+- Start an SSH session as root on the Linux running on S11CLONE. - Copy the primary minidisks at addresses 100-103 to the backup minidisks at addresses 200-203 with pri2bak.sh.
+The pri2bak.sh script tries first to use FLASHCOPY for the copy, but if that feature is not installed it will default to Linux dd to perform the copy.